skorfmann/skorfmann.github.io/resume.md

  - Built and shipped the [Groups Marketplace](https://www.xing.com/communities/groups/bmw-freude-am-fahren-1004997/marketplace) with my team
  - Introduced Github pull-request workflow with codereviews.
  - Improved overall consistency of the codebase by advocating for commonly shared coding standards
- - Mentored junior developers through extensive pair-programming
+ - Mentored junior developers through extensive pair programming

 ### Freelance Software Engineer at [Bulletproof](http://bulletproof.net) (2012-2015)

-I worked mostly on internal and customer facing Ruby (on Rails) apps.
+I mostly worked on internal and customer facing Ruby (on Rails) apps.
 We did a large refactoring in one of the main Rails applications, which paid off years of technical debt.
 This allowed us to start to extract micro services, build sane REST APIs and move faster in development overall.

 In 2014, we were onboarding more Ruby developers and I became the de facto Ruby dev-lead.
-Besides from that, I had the chance to spent a significant amount of time in research about Docker and its ecosystem, with the goal to build an internal Platform as a Service (PaaS).
+Besides from that, I had the chance to spend a significant amount of time in research on Docker and its ecosystem, with the goal to build an internal Platform as a Service (PaaS).

 Achievements included:

  - Paid off 10 years of technical debt in the CRM app
  - Shaped development best practices for the team
- - Research project about viability of Docker PaaS for Bulletproof
+ - Research project on viability of Docker PaaS for Bulletproof

 ### Software Engineer at [Ennova](http://ennova.com.au) (2012 - 2012)

-First stop in Australia, where I had the pleasure to do lots of pair-programming on client projects and Ennova's SaaS for the mining industry.
+First stop in Australia, where I had the pleasure to do lots of pair programming on client projects and Ennova's SaaS for the mining industry.
 All work was Ruby related and mostly deployed to Heroku.

 ### Freelance Software Engineer at [Maritime Data Systems](http://www.maritimedatasystems.com) (2012 - 2012)

-We were building an app for real time monitoring of the commercial traffic in the Port of Hamburg.
-The data feed was provided by the Hamburg Port Authority and we were processing and enriching the data.
+We built an app for real time monitoring of the commercial traffic in the Port of Hamburg.
+The data feed was provided by the Hamburg Port Authority and we processed and enriched the data.

-The end user were tug boat companies, which are using this tool to acquire new customers on a daily basis.
+The end users were tug boat companies, who use this tool for acquiring new customers up until today.

 ### Freelance Software Engineer at [9Flats](http://www.9flats.com) (2011 - 2011)